-I. Board Capacity and Governance Structure

-A competent, trained governing board is essential to the success of a public charter school.
-In this section the school will demonstrate how it has developed a strong governing board with a diverse set of skills.
-Board members should understand their roles and responsibilities and have in place a transition plan and ongoing professional develop to maintain board strength going forward.

-Selection Criteria Limited or No Evidence Moderate Evidence Strong Evidence 1) Justifies the composition and selection process for the governing board. • Explain how the composition and selection process ensures adequate expertise (including education, law, real estate, strategy, finance, management, and external relations) to perform board responsibilities.
+I. Board Capacity and Governance Structure A competent, trained governing board is essential to the succes the school will demonstrate how it has developed a strong gove members should understand their roles and responsibilities and professional develop to maintain board strength going forward erning board with have in place at a diverse set of skills.
+Board Selection Criteria Limited or No Evidence Moderate Evidence Strong Evidence Justifies the composition and selection process for the governing board.
+Explain how the composition and selection process ensures adequate expertise (including education, law, real estate, strategy, finance, management, and external relations) to perform board responsibilities.
 Any gaps in skills are identified and a plan exists to address them through recruiting additional board members or through acquiring board training in specific areas.
 0 2 5 2) The board has established clear policies and procedures that guide its oversight of the school.
 Outlines a comprehensive set of board roles and responsibilities, inclusive of ensuring compliance with Open Meetings and Open Records Law.
 Explains how the board ensures they remain at the governance level of leadership not the school management level of operations.
 Outlines how the board's policies and procedures ensure monitoring of performance and academic, financial, operational, and legal compliance, including annual review of policies and completion of a Conflict of Interest form.
 0 2 5 3) Justifies how the board has invested in its own abilities and ongoing professional development.
 The school has prioritized board training and ongoing professional development through a detailed plan and meaningful inclusion in its operating budget.
 This plan includes regular self-evaluations that help identify areas for continuous improvement and ensures participation in ongoing development.
-0 1 2 TOTAL POINTS /12

-Reviewer Comments - Board Capacity and Governance Structure:
+0 1 2 TOTAL POINTS Reviewer Comments - Board Capacity and Governance Stru icture: /12